How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Abstract

 \section{Abstract}

-We measure how much one extra recurrence is worth to a looped (depth-recurrent) language model, in equivalent unique parameters.
-From an iso-depth sweep of 116 pretraining runs across recurrence counts $r \in \{1, 2, 4, 8\}$ spanning ${\sim}50\times$ in training compute, we fit a joint scaling law $L = E + A\,(N_\text{once} + r^{\varphi} N_\text{rec})^{-\alpha} + B\,D^{-\beta}$ and recover a new \emph{recurrence-equivalence exponent} $\varphi = 0.46$.
+We measure how much one recurrence is worth to a looped (depth-recurrent) transformer, in equivalent unique parameters.
+From an iso-depth pretraining sweep across recurrence counts $r \in \{1, 2, 4, 8\}$ spanning ${\sim}50\times$ in training compute, we fit a joint scaling law $L = E + A\,(N_\text{once} + r^{\varphi} N_\text{rec})^{-\alpha} + B\,D^{-\beta}$ and measure a \emph{recurrence-equivalence exponent} $\varphi = 0.46$.
 Intuitively, $\varphi$ tells us whether looping a block $r$ times is equivalent in validation loss to $r$ unique blocks of a non-looped model (full equivalence, $\varphi{=}1$) or to a single block run repeatedly with no capacity gain ($\varphi{=}0$).
-Our $\varphi = 0.46$ sits in between, so each additional recurrence predictably increases validation loss at matched training compute.
+Our $\varphi = 0.46$ sits in between, so replacing unique blocks with shared recurrences \emph{increases} validation loss at matched training compute.
 For example, at $r{=}4$ a 410M looped model performs on par with a 580M non-looped model, but incurs the training cost of a 1B non-looped one.
-We demonstrate the utility of $\varphi$ as a measurement tool on two probes.
-Truncated backpropagation lowers $\varphi$ to $0.38$, indicating that the loop mechanism is poorly trained under truncation, even though validation loss decreases.
+We demonstrate the utility of $\varphi$ as a diagnostic tool on two case studies: commonly used truncated backpropagation lowers $\varphi$ to $0.38$, indicating that the loop mechanism is poorly trained under truncation, even though validation loss decreases.
 Conversely, hyperconnections raise $\varphi$ to $0.65$, a genuine capacity gain.
-Our method applies to any looped LM and separates true loop improvements from token-budget gains.
+Our method separates true loop improvements from training-side gains, a distinction raw validation loss cannot make.